 Martin M. Katz: Depression and Drugs

-Martin Katz’s reply to Donald F. Klein’s 8th comment
+Martin M. Katz’s reply to Donald F. Klein’s final comment

 Katz MM, Tekell J, Bowden CL Brannan S, Houston JP, Berman N, Frazer A. Onset and early behavioral effects of pharmacologically different antidepressants and placebo in depression.
 Neuropsychopharmacology 2004; 29: 566-79.

-Katz MM, Berman N, Bowden CL, Frazer A. Evidence for Shortening the Duration of Clinical Trials of Antidepressants and a Proposed Paradigm for Such Studies’, J Clin Psychopharmacology 2015, 35:329-332.
+Katz MM, Berman N, Bowden CL, Frazer A. The componential approach enhances the effectiveness of 2-week trials of new antidepressants.
+J Clin Psychopharmacology 2011; 37: 193-218.